carlosbrando/rails21-book/text/01_ActiveRecord/15_partial_updates.markdown

 The implementation of **Dirty Objects** was the starting point for another very interesting feature.

-Since we can now track down what has changed in an object state, why not use it to avoid unnecessary updates to the database ?
+Since we can now track down what has changed in an object's state, why not use it to avoid unnecessary updates to the database ?

 On previous versions of Rails when we called **save** from an already existing **ActiveRecord** object, all of its fields would be updated in the database.
 Even the ones that had not suffered any change.